Disease Guide ·Epilepsy ·2026

 0What does a seizure look like in dogs?

-A generalized (grand mal) seizure typically starts with the dog collapsing on its side, becoming stiff, then paddling its legs rhythmically.
-Drooling, loss of bladder or bowel control, and jaw chomping are common.
-The dog is unconscious during the seizure.
-Focal seizures may look like twitching in one limb, facial twitching, or unusual repetitive behaviors.
+Generalized (grand mal) seizures start with collapse on one side, stiffening, then rhythmic leg paddling.
+Drooling, bladder/bowel loss, and jaw chomping are common.
+The dog is unconscious.
+Focal seizures show twitching in one limb, facial twitching, or unusual repetitive behaviors.
 Most seizures last 30 seconds to 2 minutes.
-Afterward, dogs are often confused, disoriented, or temporarily blind.
+Afterward, dogs are confused, disoriented, or temporarily blind.

 1How much does epilepsy treatment cost?